Santiago de Chile – Itinerary & City Guide

 The National Museum of Fine Arts, the Museo Nacional de Bellas Artes, has an excellent central location inside the Parque Forestal.

 This museum, now with free entry, is also referred to as the Museum of Contemporary Art and features Chilean and South American art from the 19th century up until today.
 It was established back in 1880, but had a limited number of items during the first years.
 It was not until 1990 that the current national museum was established as a unified art collection of all the various collections previously existing in a number of separate galleries in Santiago.
-Today, the Museo Nacional de Bellas Artes is a museum of outstanding South American contemporary art with more than 5,000 pieces.

 Among the great painters you will find the Peruvian painter José Gil de Castro, who later became a Chilean citizen, and the distinguished Chilean expressionist painter Israel Roa.